What’s an epikoros?

 Over time, I realized the word referred to Jews who actively flouted any Jewish observance, a heretic or at least someone who went off the path – the derech as they say in Hebrew – in a serious way.
 But the word had a long history before it hit the streets of Brooklyn.

 Epikoros originates as a Jewish curse at least as far back as the Talmud.
-The sages single out the epikoros as one of the three kinds of heretics, Jews who lose their immortal souls, an eternal death sentence.
+The sages single out the epikoros as one of the four kinds of heretics, Jews who lose their immortal souls, an eternal death sentence.
 But the word sticks out because it doesn’t sound like anything Hebrew and doesn’t have any precedent in Aramaic.
 It obviously seems to refer to the great Greek philosopher Epicurus (341-270 BCE).

 Who was Epicurus?

 Epicurus taught that death was the end of both the body and the soul.
 He insisted that only the material world is real, and he denied the existence of God or Heaven on rational grounds.
 After all, what kind of supreme being would introduce so much pain and misery into the world?
 For what purpose?
 Anyway, no one has ever brought a shred of proof of an afterlife where the soul receives reward or punishment.
 All we get, Epicurus taught, is this one go-round in the material world, so we better make the best of it.
 That meant seeking pleasure and avoiding pain, especially the physical and psychic suffering that attends death.
 Today we call his followers “epicureans,” folks who pursue refined pleasures of the body, (gourmands or wine snobs, for instance).